StarlinaXP/TapStars/README.md

 Launch TapStars
 You can now play TapStars on your iOS device!

 Note: Free Apple developer certificates expire every 7 days.
 When this happens, simply repeat the signing and installation process to continue playing.
+(Save Data Will Not Be Effected)